docsforadobe/javascript-tools-guide/2 - ExtendScript Toolkit/index.rst

 number if it is shown).
 This is the same place where a breakpoint is marked with a dot (see "Setting breakpoints" on page 31).
-If you have both a breakpoint and a bookmark set in the same line, the blue arrow is superimposed on the breakpoint dot.
+If you have both a breakpoint and a bookmark set in the same line, the blue arrow is superimposed on the breakpoint dot. line numbers bookmark

-CHAPTER 2: The ExtendScript Toolkit

-The Script Editor

-21

-line numbers
-bookmark